 Photo Credits: Mark Beahm

-Chicken dinners are always a winner at my house.
+Chicken dinners are always a hit at my house.
 This chicken orzo recipe is one of my girls’ favorites!
-As a busy home cook, I’m always up for healthy one-pot dinners.
+As a busy home cook and working mom, I’m always up for healthy one-pot dinners.
 Cooking chicken with a grain or pasta in the same pot is a recipe for success.
 You keep in all the flavor and have fewer dishes to wash.
 What’s not to like?

 Chicken and rice and chicken and couscous, for example, are often on my rotation.
 Orzo, with its satisfyingly springy texture and rice-like shape, is the best of both worlds!
 And this recipe, generously seasoned with garlic, lemon, and Greek seasonings like oregano and sweet paprika, guarantees juicy, flavorful chicken every time.

-Though this chicken and orzo recipe will make your kitchen smell like you’re wandering the streets of Athens, it’s made with simple ingredients and seasonings.
+Though this easy chicken recipe will make your kitchen smell like you’re wandering the streets of Athens, it’s made with simple pantry ingredients and seasonings.
 You likely have most of them on hand!
-You’ll need:

-• Chicken: I love the ease of boneless, skinless chicken thighs but you can use any cut of chicken you’d like here.
-If you’re using skin-on, bone-in thighs, give them a little more time in your pan to brown.
+• Chicken: I love the ease of boneless, skinless chicken thighs, but you can use any cut of chicken you’d like.
+If using skin-on, bone-in thighs, give them a little more time in your pan to brown.
 The skin will crisp up nicely.
 For chicken breasts, check on them about 5 minutes sooner.
 Make sure the thickest part of the chicken registers at 165°F.

 • Fresh lemon juice balances the savory chicken thighs.